-- Plastic Frames: Are mostly for beginners.
-They are cheap to make and have the lowest durability and stiffness of any material used to make frames.
-When under pressure, they can twist, which causes the rider to lose some of the energy they generated and makes them the least efficient choice.
-Additionally, they are the heaviest material on our short list.
+- Plastic Frames: These are mostly for beginners.
+They’re cheap to make and have the lowest durability and stiffness of any material used to make frames.
+When under pressure, they can twist, which causes the rider to lose some of the energy they generated, and makes them the least efficient choice.
+Additionally, they are the heaviest material on our list.

-- Aluminum Frames: On the other hand, provide much more stiffness.
-They are more efficient and stronger, while also being lighter than plastic frames.
-Because aluminum is also a cheap material, they often aren’t too much more expensive than plastic frames.
-They are, however, more often found on intermediate roller skates that are usually more expensive.
+- Aluminum Frames: On the other hand, aluminum frames provide much more stiffness.
+They’re more efficient and stronger, while also being lighter than plastic frames.
+Because aluminum is a cheap material, they often aren’t much more expensive than plastic frames.
+They are, however, mostly found on intermediate roller skates that are usually more expensive.

-- Carbon Frames: Are really the best out there.
+- Carbon Frames: These are really the best out there are.
 They’re super efficient, lightweight and strong.
 Unfortunately, they are usually more expensive as a result.

 Cuffs are made of either plastic or carbon.
 Carbon cuffs are usually only found on the most expensive and advanced skates.
-This shouldn’t be taken as a detraction from plastic cuffs – they’re fine, in general, and frankly far cheaper than carbon.
+This shouldn’t be taken as a detraction from plastic cuffs – they’re fine in general, and are frankly far cheaper than carbon.

 - Foam Liners: These are the most common form of liners.
-They’re made of a foam material that conforms to the foot and the weight of the rider.
-They have no special features, but will generally be suitable for beginners to the sport.
+They’re made of a foam material that conforms to the foot and weight of the rider.
+They have no special features, but will generally be suitable for beginners.

 - Memory Fit Liners: These liners use memory foam to get a better fit around the contours of the rider’s foot.
-When they aren’t in use, these liners reset a little bit.
-Over time, however, they will gradually form to fit your feet.
+When they’re not in use, these liners reset a little bit.
+Over time, however, they’ll gradually form to fit your feet.
 These are nicer than traditional foam liners, and thus more expensive.